kamula/contact_form/README.md

 Before you begin, ensure you have the latest version of [Node.js](https://nodejs.org/) installed which includes npm (Node Package Manager).
 This will be used to run the development server and install dependencies.

+### Backend Service

+Make sure the backend service is already running before you start this application.
+The frontend relies on the backend for all data management tasks.
+You can find the backend repository and setup instructions here: [Backend Repository](https://github.com/kamula/contact_form_backend.git)

 ## Cloning the Repository

 To get started with this project, you first need to clone the repository to your local machine.
 You can do this by running the following command in your terminal: